ChriAZi/ws2020-iui/README.md

 # WS2020/21 LMU Munich: Intelligent User Interfaces Project

 ## Important
-The Alexa Skill times out if the request takes more than 8 seconds.
-To make sure the application runs successfully, use a machine with sufficient ressources when starting the local server.
+The Alexa Skill times out if the request takes more than ```8 seconds```.
+To make sure the application runs successfully, use a machine with sufficient resources when starting the local server.
+Also, if possible, test the application on either linux or macOS to be sure it works.
+There seems to be an issue with the ````flask-ask```` package on Windows and its cryptographic libraries.

 ### Alexa Skill
 The Alexa Skill provides the user facing interaction with our service.
 It handles the voice in- and output and sends all relevant data to the backend for further processing.
 The skill is called 'Secret Santa' and can be invoked by saying: 'Alexa, start Secret Santa.'.
 Following the instructions provided by the Voice User Interface (VUI), the user answers a variety of questions filling the relevant 'Slots' of our ```GiftRecommendationIntent```.
 Every answer the user gives is checked for validity and ultimately forwarded to the backend.